Definitions of Quest's partitions/queues.

-Quest contains several queues (or as Moab calls them, "classes") to which jobs are assigned.
-Depending on the duration of your job, number of cores, and type of access to Quest, you can choose the best class for your job when you submit.
-If a queue is not specified, the scheduler will choose one for you based on the resources requested for the job, but it is highly recommended that you explicitly specify the appropriate queue.
-Users with full access to Quest or the Genomics Compute Cluster must specify the appropriate queue along with their allocation ID.
-To specify the queue, please include a -q option in your job submission script:
+Quest offers several partitions or queues where you can run your job.
+Based on the duration of your job, number of cores, and type of access to Quest, you should select the most appropriate partition for your job.
+A partition must be specified when you submit your job or the scheduler will return the error, "sbatch: error: Batch job submission failed: No partition specified or system default partition".
+Users with full access to Quest or the Genomics Compute Cluster must specify the appropriate partition for those resources.
+To specify the partition, please include a -p option in your job submission script:

-Additional specialized queues exist for specific allocations.
-You may be instructed to use a queue name that isn't listed above.
+Additional specialized partitions exist for specific allocations.
+You may be instructed to use a partition name that isn't listed above.

-When resources for a job are not immediately available, the job will be assigned an idle status while the scheduler waits for resources to become available.
-There is a hard limit of 30 idle jobs per user.
-Any additional jobs will be put on a blocked list until the number of idle jobs for a user drops below 30.
-Jobs will be automatically moved from blocked to idle status.
+When resources for a job are not immediately available, the job will be assigned a pending (PD) status while the scheduler waits for resources to become available.
+There is a hard limit of 5,000 total submitted jobs per user at one time.

 If you need to run jobs longer than one week, contact Research Computing for a consultation.
 Some special accommodations can be made for jobs requiring the resources of up to a single node for a month or less.